bazelbuild/bazel/site/en/external/migration.md

-Due to the [shortcomings of WORKSPACE](/external/overview#workspace-shortcomings), Bzlmod is going to replace the legacy WORKSPACE system in future Bazel releases.
+Due to the [shortcomings of WORKSPACE](/external/overview#workspace-shortcomings), Bzlmod is going to replace the legacy WORKSPACE system.
+The WORKSPACE file will be disabled by default in Bazel 8 (late 2024) and will be removed in Bazel 9 (late 2025).
 This guide helps you migrate your project to Bzlmod and drop WORKSPACE for fetching external dependencies.

 ## WORKSPACE vs Bzlmod {:#workspace-vs-bzlmod}